Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Featured Author Steven Prouse
+Featured Author KD Sherrinford

-Featured Interview With Steven Prouse
+Featured Interview With KD Sherrinford

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?